limkrisha/mfre-r-bootcamp-2021/presentation/intro-to-r.md

   * `politics["country_name"]` To extract the `country_name` column as a data frame
     * `politics$country_name` To extract the `country_name` column as a vector

 As you can see, there are so many different ways to extract values.
-The most common way we extract values in MFRE classes would be last point, `politics$country_name`.
+The most common way we extract values in MFRE classes would be last point, `politics$country`.
+Most of the time, however, we'll just want to see the results from `table(politics$country_name)`

 ## Factors